 No Sauce Pasta

-No sauce pasta, as the name implies, is an easy to prepare noodle dish that is made without tomato sauce.
-It is a favorite pasta and for a few good reasons: The preparation is very simple, it requires only a few ingredients, and is ready to eat in a short period of time.
-When cooking may seem daunting, this meal, despite its simplicity, is flavorful, exceptionally satisfying, and a better alternative to takeout.
+No Sauce Pasta, as the name suggests, is an easy to prepare noodle dish without tomatoes.
+It is one of my favorite pasta preparations and for a few good reasons: First, making this pasta meal is easy; second, it requires only a few ingredients; and third, is ready to eat in under 20 minutes.
+Lastly, this short list of ingredients allows you to discern the flavors of all the components.
+Healthy meals come from our kitchens and this one more than satiate the appetite.
+When healthy cooking may seem daunting, this meal, despite its simplicity, is flavorful, exceptionally satisfying, and a better alternative to takeout.

-Parmigiano Reggiano comes from Italy.
+Unlike the other cheese, Parmigiano Reggiano comes from Italy.
 An imported cheese bearing that name was for sale at a local supermarket.
-After inquiring about the country of origin, the deli guy offered the name of a nation on the North American continent which is not exactly, Parma, Reggio Emilia, nor Bologna.
-These are the regions in Italy, which officially produce this cheese.
+After inquiring about the country of origin for that cheese, the deli guy offered the name of a nation on the North American continent.
+That country does not have provinces bearing the names Parma, Reggio Emilia, or Bologna; these are the regions in Italy, which officially produce this cheese.

 Spread Love, Cheer, and Peace, insha’Allaah.